 If you are connecting to the municipal sewer system or have a home (or home site) that is located below grade, we can help.
 Learn the benefits of ALL-TERRAIN SEWER® system for long-term reliability vs septic tanks.

 About Your E/One Grinder Pump

-The E/One Sewer system is a low pressure sewer system, which consists of small-diameter pipes and E/One grinder pumps, allowing wastewater to be pumped uphill where needed.
+The ALL-TERRAIN SEWER pressure sewer system consists of small-diameter pipes and E/One grinder pumps, allowing wastewater to be pumped uphill where needed.
 This is different from a gravity sewer system, where all pipes slope downhill, often to a large lift station, then to the wastewater treatment plant.

-The E/One Sewer system consists of a grinder pump installed at your home (either in the basement or in the yard) that grinds up wastewater and pumps it to treatment or a sewer main.
+The grinder pump is installed at your home (either in the basement or in the yard), grinds up wastewater and pumps it to treatment or a sewer main.
 An E/One Sewer system offers lower cost, less disruption to the landscape, greater reliability and protection for the environment.

 E/One grinder pumps also set the standard for reliability in the industry.
 Built from heavy-duty components, these pumps use a minimum of moving parts and are designed in a modular fashion so that repairs can be quickly and easily performed if necessary.
-With an outstanding record of reliability and the lowest downtime for repairs, you can take comfort in knowing you've chosen the best system.
+With an outstanding record of reliability and the lowest downtime for repairs, you can take comfort in knowing you have the best system.